jkellyphilly/random-learning/bash_scripting/README.md

 Also options to make colored text.
 Look into this separately.

 ### Formatting output with printf
-Kind of similar to `echo` except less options.
+Kind of similar to `echo` except that there is more options for FORMATTING.

 Here's how to achieve the same print-outs with `echo` and `printf`:
 - `echo "The results are: $(( 2 + 2 )) and $(( 3 / 1 ))`